mirefek/HexProver/README.md

 HexProver uses its custom text-like `.hdg` format for Hex templates, as can be seen in [custom.hdg](custom.hdg) or [templates-drking.hdg](templates-drking.hdg), the latter is the list of templates by [David King](https://www.drking.org.uk/hexagons/hex/templates.html).
 Its use should be fairly intuitive -- only note that there must not be any hole (written by space) in a line.
 If there should be, write `X` instead.

-HexProver is also capable of parsing some problems by [http://www.mseymour.ca/hex_puzzle/](Matthew Seymour's Hex puzzles) -- in particular those puzzles where the objective is to connect, and the first player is supposed to pass.
+HexProver is also capable of parsing some problems by [Matthew Seymour's Hex puzzles](http://www.mseymour.ca/hex_puzzle/) -- in particular those puzzles where the objective is to connect, and the first player is supposed to pass.
 To load them, download [Puzzle Data](http://www.mseymour.ca/hex_puzzle/puzzle_data.js), extract the inside of `puzzle_data = '...'` into a file `puzzle_data.json` (the `json` extension is important), and run HexProver on that file.